codaris/picovga-helloworld/Readme.md

 ## About this Project

-This is a sample project for the [PicoSDK cmake](https://github.com/codaris/picovga-cmake) library to demonstrate a minimal project setup.
+This is a sample project for the [PicoVGA cmake](https://github.com/codaris/picovga-cmake) library to demonstrate a minimal project setup.

 ## Installing the PicoVGA library